Tiktaalik: Paleobiology

 Tiktaalik generally had the characteristics of a lobe-finned fish, but with front fins featuring arm-like skeletal structures more akin to those of a crocodile, including a shoulder, elbow and wrist.
 The fossil discovered in 2004 did not include the rear fins and tail, which were found in other specimens.
 It had rows of sharp teeth indicative of a predator fish, and its neck could move independently of its body, which is not common in other fish (Tarrasius, Mandageria, placoderms and extant seahorses being some exceptions; see also Lepidogalaxias and Channallabes apus).
 The animal had a flat skull resembling a crocodile's; eyes on top of its head; a neck and ribs similar to those of tetrapods, with the ribs being used to support its body and aid in breathing via lungs; well developed jaws suitable for catching prey; and a small gill slit called a spiracle that, in more derived animals, became an ear.
 Spiracles would have been useful in shallow water, where higher water temperature would lower oxygen content.

 Tiktaaliks discoverers believe the animal ventured onto land just as present-day mudskippers do, propping up on their fins.

 The discoverers said that in all likelihood, Tiktaalik flexed its proto-limbs primarily on the floor of streams and may have pulled itself onto the shore for brief periods.
 In 2014, the discovery of the animal's pelvic girdle was announced; it was strongly built, indicating the animal could have used them for moving in shallow water and across mudflats.
 Neil Shubin and Daeschler, the leaders of the team, have been searching Ellesmere Island for fossils since 2000:

 We're making the hypothesis that this animal was specialized for living in shallow stream systems, perhaps swampy habitats, perhaps even to some of the ponds.
 And maybe occasionally, using its very specialized fins, for moving up overland.
 And that's what is particularly important here.
 The animal is developing features which will eventually allow animals to exploit land.

 Paleoecology

 The fossils of Tiktaalik were found in the Fram Formation, deposits of meandering stream systems near the Devonian equator, suggesting a benthic animal that lived on the bottom of shallow waters and perhaps even out of the water for short periods, with a skeleton indicating that it could support its body under the force of gravity whether in very shallow water or on land.
 At that period, for the first time, deciduous plants were flourishing and annually shedding leaves into the water, attracting small prey into warm oxygen-poor shallows that were difficult for larger fish to swim in.

 Cultural significance

 This image by Zina Deretsky has been used in many memes.

 Various Internet memes criticize Tiktaalik for its evolutionary adaptations, construing its venture onto land as the critical cause for a chain of events that eventually led to all human suffering.
+These memes have been positively acknowledged by Shubin.